EU Aid Programme

 The aim of the work in these areas is to increase mutual trust and understanding between the Turkish Cypriot and Greek Cypriot communities and to increase dialogue, contacts, and cooperation.
 Activities support the work of civil society as well as the process of confidence-building and reconciliation between the two communities.

-The range of this objective covers the continuous support to the Committee on Missing Persons (CMP), the de-mining of designated areas, the protection of the island's rich cultural heritage, civil society development and confidence building educational activities.
+It includes support to the Committee on Missing Persons (CMP), the de-mining of designated areas, the protection of the island's rich cultural heritage, civil society development and confidence-building educational activities.

 The European Commission has been providing funds to implement the priorities of the Technical Committee on Cultural Heritage (TCCH) in order to preserve cultural heritage across the whole island of Cyprus.
 The TCCH was established in 2008 as a bi-communal initiative under UN auspices.
 It is dedicated to the implementation of practical measures for the proper preservation, physical protection and restoration (including research, study and survey) of the immovable cultural heritage of Cyprus.

 The protection of cultural heritage is an integral part of the on-going process of broadening areas of cooperation and confidence-building between the two communities.
 Under the title “Support to Cultural Heritage monuments of great importance for Cyprus” more than 87 cultural heritage sites were supported.
 The European Union has provided almost €20 million in support since 2012 for island-wide preservations and restorations.

 Read more about EU-funded Cultural Heritage activities on the UNDP Cyprus website.